-I do not know how to sail, but I live in an area where time on the water is a way of life.
+I do not know how to sail, but I live near the Columbia River where time on the water is a way of life.
 As I watch windsurfers, kiteboarders, and sailors navigate on the river, I’m reminded of the preparation and skill required to match the windy conditions and the turbulent water.

 What if we were just as diligent in preparing our children for the conditions and turbulence of living in the digital age?
 Anything worthwhile requires vigilance, preparation and hard-won skills.
 I believe with the proper preparation and guidance, our children can succeed and thrive in a tech-obsessed world.